nitti510x/ai-agent-product-website/README.md

 ## Architecture

-The application uses a modern serverless architecture:
+The application uses a modern serverless architecture with clear separation of concerns:

 - **Frontend**: React application with Vite
-- **External API**: All data operations must use `agent.ops.geniusos.co`
+- **External API**: All primary data operations use `agent.ops.geniusos.co`
-- **Authentication**: Supabase Auth
+- **Authentication**: Supabase Auth for SSO users only
+- **Payments**: Stripe integration via Supabase Edge Functions only

+### Data Flow Architecture

+1. **Primary Data Source**:
+   - All application data (plans, subscriptions, tokens, etc.) is served from the external API at `agent.ops.geniusos.co`
-- **Payments**: Stripe integration via the external API service
+   - The Railway PostgreSQL database stores plans and subscription data, accessed via the external API

+2. **Supabase Usage (LIMITED SCOPE)**:
+   - Supabase is used ONLY for:
+     - User authentication (SSO)
+     - Stripe payment processing via Edge Functions
+   - No application data is stored in or retrieved from Supabase

 > **IMPORTANT**: This application should NEVER implement any API services locally.
 All data operations (plans, subscriptions, tokens, etc.) MUST be accessed through the external API service at `agent.ops.geniusos.co`.
 This is a critical architectural requirement.

-## External API Service

-The application relies exclusively on the external API service at `agent.ops.geniusos.co` for all data operations:

-- **Plans and Pricing**: `/plans` endpoint for subscription plans
-- **User Tokens**: Token management and usage tracking
-- **Transactions**: Payment processing and history
-- **Agent Configuration**: Settings and operational data for AI agents

-All client-side code should make direct requests to the external API endpoints.
-No local API services or proxies should be implemented within this application.

 ## Features